rodrigomonteiro-gbb/arc-sql-dashboard/samples/manage/azure-hybrid-benefit/modify-license-type/README.md

 `schedule-pay-transition.ps1` automates the process of applying pay-transition licensing for Azure and Azure Arc–connected SQL resources.
 It supports two modes:

 - **Single**: Download and invoke the Azure and/or Arc pay-transition scripts immediately, then optionally clean up the downloads.
-- **Scheduled**: Register or update a task (Windows Scheduled Task or Automation schedule) to run daily at a specified time and day.
+- **Scheduled**: Register or update a task (Automation schedule) to run daily at a specified time and day.

 By centralizing these steps, you ensure consistent licensing across your estate with minimal manual effort.